sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-2.md

 THM{SU\_USER2}

+Once you switch to user2 using `su`, we can `cat` to view the output of "important".

 </details>

 ## Task 6: Common Directories

 The Linux filesystem is organized into directories that hold important files for the operating system.
-The `/etc` directory holds TODO.
-`/var`
-`/root`
-`/tmp`
+The `/etc` directory holds system files that are used by the operating system. `/var` holds variable data such as logs. `/root` is the home directory for the root user, and `/tmp` holds temporary information and is wiped after the computer is restarted.

 <details>

 <summary>What is the directory path that would we expect logs to be stored in?</summary>

 /var/log

+Logs are stored in the `log` directory of `/var`.

 </details>